 Many apps advertise themselves as free but they have to make money somewhere.
-Usually it’s with fees for specific actions, like trading, deposits, or withdrawals.
+Usually, it’s with fees for specific actions, like trading, deposits, or withdrawals.
 Other companies will make money on the ‘spread’, the difference between the buy and sell price they offer on a share.
-Comparing the size of the spread can be a good way of choosing between apps – the smaller the better.
+Comparing the size of the spread can be a good way of choosing the best platform – the smaller the better.

 You want to keep your money and assets secure all the time.
-Look out for the different security features an app offers; do they use encryption?
+Look out for the different security features that are offered; do they use encryption?
 Two-factor authentication?
 What about protection against fraud?
 And how do they deal with your private data?
-Be wary of any app that skimps on these features.
+Be wary of any service that skimps on these features.